benmvp/slides/md/2016-es6-developer-week.md

 NOTES:
 - `this` is `undefined` in the callback function in strict mode
 - `this` is the global scope (window) in loose mode
+- Something that newbies scratch their head about
+- Experienced JavaScript developers still run into it
 - _[Water break]_

 /////